ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why curated personas feel safer
+   - Exploring the satire of perfectly maintained identities
    - Finding the satirical angle
    - Making it relatable and timeless